A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Main Results

-where $A_{1} = 2(G_{1}\sigma_{u}^{-2} + G_{3}\sigma_{\btheta}^{-2})(\sigma_{\btheta}^2\cdot d + \sigma_{u}^2) + 2(G_{2}\sigma_{u}^{-2} + G_{4})\sqrt{\sigma_{\btheta}^2\cdot d + \sigma_{u}^2}$ and $A_{2} = 2\big[\big((G_{1} + G_{3})/\sigma_{u}^2 + (G_{3} + G_{5})/\sigma_{\btheta}^2 + G_{6}\big)2\sqrt{\sigma_{u}^2 + \sigma_{\btheta}^2\cdot d} + G_{2}/\sigma_{u}^2 + G_{4}\big]\max\{\sigma_{u}, \sigma_{\btheta}\}$. \end{theorem}
+where $A_{1} = 2G(d+1)+ 4G\sqrt{d + 1}$ and $A_{2} =16G\sqrt{d+1} + 4G$. \end{theorem}

-\begin{remark} The KL-divergence bound in Theorem~5.4 increases with $\lambda$, which is counterintuitive because by \eqref{eq:definition_energyfunctional}, $\lambda$ is the regularization parameter on $D_{\mathrm{KL}}(p_{t}||p_{0})$.
-We would like to clarify that our bound is correct, and is preferable since here we are interested in the case when $\alpha$ is very large.
-A trivial bound on $D_{\mathrm{KL}}(p_{t}||p_{0})$ that decreases in $\lambda$ can be easily derived as $D_{\mathrm{KL}}(p_{t}||p_{0}) \leq \lambda^{-1} L(p_0)$ due to the fact that $Q(p_t)$ is monotonically decreasing (See Lemma~\ref{lemma:Dcontroll} in the appendix) and $\phi$ is non-negative. \end{remark}

-\begin{remark} Theorem~\ref{thm:main} shows that the loss of the neural network converges linearly up to $O(\lambda^2 \lambda_0^{-2} \alpha^{-2})$ accuracy, and the convergence rate essentially depends on the smallest eigenvalue of the NTK Gram matrix.
-This perfectly matches the results for square loss in the neural tangent kernel regime \citep{allen2018convergence,du2018gradient,du2018gradientdeep,zou2019improved}.
-Note that the algorithm we study is noisy gradient descent, and our objective function involves a weight decay regularizer, both of which cannot be handled by the standard technical tools used in the NTK regime.
-We also notice that some recent works \citet{allen2018learning,li2019towards} have studied the training of neural networks that involves noises, using proof techniques similar to the neural tangent kernel regime.
-However, the training algorithms that involves noises in \citet{allen2018learning} are heavily twisted algorithms, while our training algorithm is the very standard noisy gradient descent.
-In comparison with \citet{li2019towards}, although the authors studied noisy gradient descent with certain learning rate schedule, all the theoretical results are established on a toy example, instead of a general setting.
-Compared with these results, our work proposes a rather intuitive and clean framework that allows large gradient noises into the neural tangent kernel type analysis. \end{remark}
+Theorem~\ref{thm:main} shows that the loss of the neural network converges linearly up to $O(\lambda^2 \lambda_0^{-4} \alpha^{-2})$ accuracy, and the convergence rate depends on the smallest eigenvalue of the NTK Gram matrix.
+This matches the results for square loss in the neural tangent kernel regime \citep{du2018gradient}.
+However, we would like to emphasize that the algorithm we study here is noisy gradient descent, and the objective function involves a weight decay regularizer, both of which cannot be handled by the standard technical tools used in the NTK regime \citep{allen2018convergence,du2018gradient,du2018gradientdeep,zou2019improved}.
+Theorem~\ref{thm:main} also shows that the KL-divergence between $p_t$ and $p_0$ is bounded and decreases as $\alpha$ increases.
+This is analogous to the standard NTK results \cite{du2018gradient,allen2018convergence,zou2019gradient} where the Euclidean distance between the parameter returned by (stochastic) gradient descent and its initialization is bounded, and decreases as the network width increases.